A Brief Summary of David Ricardo’s Iron Law of Wages

 ✦ Standard of residing

-Despite the grievance for Ricardo’s Iron Law of Wages, it nonetheless remained considered one of his most influential works.
+Despite the grievance for Ricardo’s Iron Law of Wages, it remained one of his most influential works.
 It is thought to have similarly stimulated the works of numerous prominent figures, such as Karl Marx.